experiencedft/defisaver-sim/README.md

 - For finding the optimal leverage ratio in the theoretical case of perfectly continuous constant leverage, run ``python continuous_optimization_script.py``.

 - For finding the optimal automation parameters of a leveraged vault on DeFi Saver, run ``python automated_vault_optimization_script.py``.
+WARNING: this can take a while to run.